-Tillerson faces tough Gulf talks on ending Qatar row
+Top U.S. diplomat faces tough Gulf talks on ending Qatar row

 Qatar hosts Udeid Air Base, the largest U.S. military facility in the Middle East, from which U.S.-led coalition aircraft stage sorties against Islamic State in Syria and Iraq.

-Some Gulf Arab media took a critical stance towards Tillerson ahead of his visit to Jeddah.
+Some Gulf Arab media took a critical stance toward Tillerson ahead of his visit to Jeddah.

 "What makes Wednesday's meeting in Jeddah difficult is that Tillerson has, since the beginning of the crisis, appeared to be taking the Qatari side," a commentary published in Saudi-owned Asharq al-Awsat and Arab News newspapers said on Wednesday.